SackofCodetatoes/journal/journal.md

+https://github.com/gelstudios/gitfiti to retracively fix github call in

+create a plaintext resume

 Follow up with with brain health, add soemthign witty or funny from the interview and just checkin. might be a framework like in spring to write out a controller